gnosisguild/greco/crates/polynomial/README.md

 - **Lattice Cryptography**: Polynomial operations in cyclotomic rings
 - **Cryptographic Research**: Experimenting with polynomial-based cryptographic primitives

-## Contributing

-Contributions are welcome!
-Please ensure that:

-1. All tests pass: `cargo test`
-2. Code is properly formatted: `cargo fmt`
-3. No clippy warnings: `cargo clippy`
-4. New features include comprehensive tests
-5. Documentation is updated for API changes

 ## License

 This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.